Warren and Mary Helen Corning

 Warren Holmes Corning was born on February 18, 1841, in Painesville, Ohio.
 The family moved to Cleveland in 1846, then moved to Newark, Ohio returning to Cleveland in 1853.
 Corning graduated from Cleveland High School.
 On leaving school, he went to work at the age of sixteen for the firm of Gordon, McMillan & Company, wholesale grocers.
 His three years there provided him with thorough and systematic business training.

 Corning married Mary Helen Wick on December 7, 1864.
 Mary was born May 24, 1841, in Youngstown, Ohio, the daughter of Henry and Mary Sophia Wick.
 She received her education at Glendale College in Glendale, Ohio.
-Warren and Mary had six children: Leslie Solon born 1866, Henry Wick born on January 13, 1869, Mary Almira (Audenried) born on April 1, 1871, Adele (Chisholm) born on July 17, 1874, and Olive Payne (Pearson) born in 1882.
+Warren and Mary had six children: Leslie Solon, born in 1866; Henry Wick born on January 13, 1869; Mary Almira (Audenried), born on April 1, 1871; Adele (Chisholm), born on July 17, 1874, and Olive Payne (Pearson) born in 1882.

-Corning then made significant investments in the Standard Sewing Machine Company, the Wick Banking & Trust Company, the First National Bank, and the Guardian Savings and Trust Company, all of which he was a director and actively concerned with management.
+Corning then made significant investments in the Standard Sewing Machine Company, the Wick Banking & Trust Company, the First National Bank, and the Guardian Savings and Trust Company.
+He was a director and actively concerned with the management of all.

 Warren Corning died on September 3, 1899, at the age of 58 after a long illness.
 Mary Helen Corning died on September 12, 1929, and buried alongside Warren in Lake View Cemetery.